Practical guidebooks for the more adventurous traveller.

 Accommodation

-Apart from in large towns where some selection of places has been necessary, almost every place to stay that is within easy reach of the trail is marked.
+Apart from in large towns where some selection of places has been necessary, the maps show almost every place to stay that is within easy reach of the trail and are willing to take one-night stays.
 Details of each place are given in the accompanying text.

-The number and type of rooms are given after each entry: S = single room, T = twin room, D = double room, Tr = triple room (sleeps three people, usually in a double and a single) and F = family room (usually assumes two adults and two children, in a double and bunk beds or a double and two singles).
+For B&B-style accommodation the number and type of rooms is given after each entry: S = single room (one single bed), T = twin room (two single beds), D = double room (one double bed), Tr = triple room (three single beds or one double and one single) F = family room (usually a double and bunk beds, or a double and two singles).
+Thus family rooms can usually also be used as a double or twin.

 Other features